The Plot, The Cast, The Cartoonist

 “Wall Street means big bucks and big bucks mean I can blow this little-bucks job.”

-A teacher with little hope for students in general and her low-paying profession in particular - but lots of hope when it comes to her attraction to Will Hope.
+A teacher with little hope for students in general, but lots of hope when it comes to her attraction to Will Hope.

 Sy Lence